PhD Admissions Retrospective Post (Computer Science, Computational Biology, and Genome Sciences Programs)

 There are a lot of different opinions on what exactly should be included in a CV and in what order, but here’s what I included in my own CV when I was applying:

-- Activities: I listed some outreach and leadership stuff that was relevant, but also very random and unrelated things like my participation in orchestras.
+• Activities: I listed some outreach and leadership stuff that was relevant, but also very random and unrelated things like my participation in orchestras.
 I only included these unrelated extracurriculars because they perfectly filled a blank space at the bottom of my last page, but some people think it’s unprofessional to include.
-In one of my first meetings with my now-advisor, he did mention the fact that I play the oboe because he saw it on my CV (the topic of orchestra somehow came up).
+In one of my first meetings with my now-advisor, he did mention the fact that I play the oboe because he saw it on my CV.
 So I guess listing stuff like that might have a chance of helping you connect with professors.

 Again, this list is just one example, and people have different opinions on what should be on the CV.
 For instance, people sometimes also include research interests or references on their CV.
 In my research area (bioinformatics), I sometimes also see sections that list contributed software (e.g., saying they developed Tool X that does Y and has N downloads).
 If in doubt about whether something should be included, ask your advisor, since they will know what the conventions for your field are.
 You can also find other examples of how current PhD students format their CVs by looking through profiles here.